 - Provide a secure, safe and reliable gambling environment

-- Land-based and online gambling operators in PA do this by:
+Land-based and online gambling operators in PA do this through the following:

 - Provide information about the risks of gambling and ways to gamble responsibly

 - Train staff to recognize and step in when players are showing signs of problem gambling